AlistairB/alistairb.github.io/_posts/2020-10-08-my-experience-creating-a-one-person-startup.md

 ## Teams do great work, not individuals

 This is a personal belief of mine.
-Humans have evolved to operate together in tribes and I think we work best as groups, ideally with people of diverse backgrounds and experience.
+Humans have evolved to operate together in tribes and I think we work best in groups, ideally with people of diverse backgrounds and experience.

 Working by yourself is frankly scary!
 Everyone makes mistakes and there is no safety net.
 I know in some cases I am making bad decisions that another developer would catch.
 I just need to do my best and leverage as much automated feedback tools (ie. code linting) as I can.